Unity-Technologies/com.unity.probuilder/Documentation~/Object_ProBuilderize.md

 # ProBuilderize a standard GameObject

-You can turn any 3D GameObject to a ProBuilder object.
+You can turn a 3D GameObject that has the Mesh Filter and Mesh Renderer components to a ProBuilder object.

 To ProBuilderize a GameObject: